-They have a mix of full and part time indoor sorting positions on early, late and night shifts available from early November through until 23rd December at a number of sites across the UK.
+As a Christmas casual employee, you can choose from a mix of full and part time indoor sorting positions.That’s early, late and night shifts.
+Those are available from early November through until 23rd December at many various sites across the country.

-If you look at their website here you will see PAGES of vacancies in all parts of the UK.
-These jobs do go fairly quickly so it’s a good idea to apply for them now to be in with a chance.
+If you look at the Royal Mail website here, you will find pages and pages of Christmas vacancies in all parts of the UK.
+Because these jobs do go fairly quickly, it’s a good idea to apply as soon as you can.

-John Lewis is recruiting for what they call ‘temporary Partners’ to work in their stores across the country in the run-up to Christmas.
+John Lewis is recruiting for what they call ‘seasonal temporary Partners’ to work in their stores across the country in the run-up to Christmas.

-If successful you will have a contract which may include weekend, early morning and late night working.
+If you’re successful, you’ll be offered a contract which may include weekend, morning or night work.

-They need extra people to help for a few months, not just on the shop floor but also to help in their restaurants over the particularly busy Christmas and New Year period.
+This could be your opportunity to get a Christmas job working on the shop floor or in their restaurants over the particularly busy Christmas and New Year period.